 How do I get from the airport to my accommodation?

 Whatever you do, do not take a random taxi from in front of the airport.
 You will get ripped off.
-The Internet is full of stories from people being charged upwards of 120 GEL for the trip.
-At around $40 for half an hour's ride, it may not seem like much on the face of it, but with the normal price being in the 25-30 GEL range, it's several times what you should be paying.
-And to top it off, a lot of these taxis are worn out vehicles too.
+The Internet is full of stories of people being charged 120 GEL or more for the trip.
+Every foreigner who arrives is hounded by unofficial taxi drivers.
+At around $40+ for half an hour’s ride, it may not at first seem unreasonable (when compared to prices in Western countries), but as the normal price here is usually around 30 to 50 GEL, it’s several times what you should be paying.
+And to top it off, a lot of these taxis are worn-out vehicles too.

-Instead, use Uber-like ride-sharing apps Bolt or Yandex (I prefer the former, but the latter is, apparently, a little cheaper).
-Grab yourself a SIM card (or connect to the free airport WiFi), install the app and off you go.
-Bolt even lets you pay in cash if you want to skip punching in your card details.
+The other option is to use one of the Uber-like ride-sharing apps, Bolt or Yandex (I prefer the former, but the latter is a little cheaper).
+Grab yourself a SIM card (or connect to the free airport WiFi), install the app, and off you go.
+Both apps also let you pay in cash if you want to skip punching in your card details.

-Most of their cars are decent, with the "standard" size mostly Priuses and "premium" mostly Toyota Camrys.
-I haven't tried the cheapest "lite" option, though.
+Most of their cars are decent, with the “standard” size mostly consisting of Priuses, and the “premium” class of Toyota Camrys.

-We've reviewed all the options here: From TBS to Tbilisi
+We’ve reviewed all the options in our article here: From TBS to Tbilisi.

 Where/how can I learn Georgian?